ashtasht/FantisTime/README.md

 # FantisTime
 Screen-time limiting software over multiple computers.
+Also makes roast beef sandwiches.

 FantisTime is a tool used to limit screen time on computers, but it designed to work with multiple computers over the internet (it also supports diffrent operating systems).
 _It uses an external server, so you are not limited to a LAN._